uadmin/uadmin/docs/_build/html/_sources/system_reference.rst.txt

 .. image:: assets/todosexceldata.png

 Well done!
-Now you know how to export an Excel file in uAdmin.
+Now you know how to export a model to Excel file in uAdmin.

 Language
 --------